 Favorite Outdoor Activities: Paddle boarding, hiking, and running

-Recent life highlights: Hiking on Mt.
-Kilimanjaro during her semester abroad in Uganda (at a wildlife conservation!)!
+Highlights of the past year: Hiking on Mt.
+Kilimanjaro during her semester abroad in Uganda.

 Where you can find Nellie when she isn’t on the trail: She loves listening to podcasts of all sorts, but especially science-oriented ones and adding to her art collage journal.